CuzImMazen/coffee-shop-app-early-stage/README.md

 - Supabase integration for authentication and products

 > ⚠️ Note: This is an early project and does not reflect my current Flutter skill level.

+> 💡 i used real-time data base for learning purposes to be comfortable with dart Streams.